 Clinical Hours Requirements for Online Pediatric Primary Care NP Programs

 In addition to graduate coursework, pediatric primary care nurse practitioner programs generally require students to complete 600 to 1000 clinical hours during their course of study.
+DNP students are required to complete at least 1000 hours before earning their doctorate, and many schools require more than 1000 hours.
 Clinical hours are the time a student devotes to fulfilling real nursing responsibilities in an actual medical setting, under the supervision of a preceptor, who is a medical professional that mentors and evaluates students during their clinical tasks.

 Online PPCNP programs generally divide students’ clinical hours across multiple terms and incorporate them into practicum courses, so that students complete their hours while also attending seminars during which they discuss their clinical experiences with faculty and peers.
 Some PPCNP programs match students to preceptors and clinical sites.
 Other programs ask that students find their own clinical site and supervisor, but may provide assistance to students during their search.